 When starting I think understanding navigation takes precedence over everything as being able to do it efficiently will make the rest of the game much more enjoyable and get you around the galaxy with fewer issues.
 However there’s a pile of little things that are worth becoming familiar with early to reduce those initial frustrations.
 What I can think of off the top of my head:

-- Setting up navigation waypoints in the galactic map and being away of your ship’s range limitations (dotted line = out of fuel) – the game will now highlight the last star within range to refuel from if you have a fuel scoop
+- Plotting routes in the galaxy map and being aware of your ship’s range limitations (dotted line = out of fuel) – the game will now highlight the last star within range to refuel from if you have a fuel scoop

 - On longer trips keep an eye out for systems en route to your destinations where you can stop over for repairs and fuel

 - Being aware of the blue bar on your ship’s velocity indicator when travelling in supercruise through a solar system

 - Setting up fire groups and being comfortable in switching between them during hectic battles